robertshaw87/insights-api/README.md

-mode | boolean - display the mode scores, array if there are multiple modes range | boolean - display the range of scores as an array, first element is lowest and second is highest start_date | string - date in YYYYMMDD format to start evaluation stop_date | string - date in YYYYMMDD format to start evaluation granularity | string - "week", "day", or "hour" to specify time spans to group postings into
+mode | boolean - display the mode scores, array if there are multiple modes range | boolean - display the range of scores as an array, first element is lowest and second is highest start_date | string - date in YYYYMMDD format to start evaluation stop_date | string - date in YYYYMMDD format to stop evaluation granularity | string - "week", "day", or "hour" to specify time spans to group postings into

 * This API route serves up an object containing statistical aggregation for both the relevence and sentiment score